 The community offers developers the opportunity to connect with like-minded colleagues with whom they can discuss development-related issues, exchange new ideas, and find job opportunities on the community’s job board.
 At Circle, the community also has workshops, meet-ups (mainly carried out in the US), and plenty of resources.

 If you’re interested in buying the book and/or joining the community, you can read 4 of the book’s chapters for free!

 This community is a Spanish-speaking group that seeks to help entrepreneurs and creators succeed in e-commerce!
 It’s a place to learn and connect with hundreds of online sales professionals in Spanish.
 And to move forward in your company!
 It has more than 450 members and you can join for free.

 In this post, we explored the benefits of building your community in Circle rather than staying on Facebook groups.
-Still not sure if Circle is the right place for your community?
-Check out what other community professionals are working at in our directory of online groups for community builders.
+Now, it’s time to learn how to set up your community on Circle.